-The Department of Housing and Residence Life provides living options for more than 3,000 undergraduate students, including men's, women's or coeducational residence halls with capacities ranging from 15 to 420.
+The Department of Housing and Residence Life provides living options for more than 3,000 undergraduate students, including men's, women's or coeducational residence halls with capacities ranging from 15 to 620.
 Residence halls are staffed by Resident Assistants who provide services ranging from personal advising to planning activities.
 Full-time first and second year students who are under age 21, unmarried, and not living at home, must live in on-campus residence halls.
 Upper-division, law and graduate students have access to apartment-style living units, and the University owns three apartment complexes and 12-18 houses in the neighborhood depending upon the year.
+The department also assists students in locating off campus housing if they are not required to live on campus.

-John J. Hemmingson Center provides over 167,000 square feet of contemporary space that supports a fun, healthy living and engaged community.
+John J. Hemmingson Center is over 167,000 square feet of contemporary space that supports a fun, healthy living and engaged community.
 It is a living and learning environment where students, faculty, staff, alumni and members of the larger community interact.
 Dining options include the COG with two floors of diverse resident dining with six restaurant-style platforms, Starbucks, Einstein Bros.
 Bagels, the Marketplace convenience store and The Bulldog, a full-service restaurant.
 A state-of-the-art rooftop hydroponic greenhouse grows organic produce that is served in resident dining.
-Additionally, the Hemmingson Center offers U.S. Bank, a grand ballroom, auditorium, meetings room and spaces for events, a reflection room, pop-up retail alcove, outdoor fire pit, and many places for students to meet and study.
-Administrative offices within the building include University Ministry, Unity Multicultural Education Center, Center for Global Engagement (including Study Abroad and International
+Additionally, the Hemmingson Center offers U.S. Bank, Next Gen Tech Bar, a grand ballroom, auditorium, meetings room and spaces for events, a reflection room, pop-up retail alcove, outdoor fire pit, and many places for students to meet and study.
+Administrative offices within the building include University Ministry (UMIN); Diversity, Inclusion, and Cultural Engagement (DICE) including Unity Multicultural Education Center (UMEC) and Lincoln LGBTQ+ Resource Center; Center for Community Action and Service-Learning (CCASL); Student Involvement and Leadership including Payne Center for Leadership

-Student and Scholar Services), Payne Center for Leadership Development, Student Involvement and Leadership, Gonzaga Outdoors (including bike and ski repair shop), Gonzaga Student Body Association, Transfer, Veteran and Returning Adult Services (TVRAS), LGBT Resource Center and GUEST Services.
+Development, Center for Student Involvement (140+clubs and student governments), Gonzaga Outdoors (including bike and ski repair shop), Gonzaga Student Body Association (GSBA), and Transfer, Veteran and Returning Adult Services (TVRAS); Center for Global Engagement (CGE) including Study Abroad and International Student and Scholar Services (ISSS); and Gonzaga University Event Service Team (GUEST).